Kirill Marchenko Game Preview: Blue Jackets vs. Maple Leafs

 Marchenko Season Stats Insights

-- In 32 games this season, Marchenko has a plus-minus rating of +6, while averaging 15:40 on the ice per game.
+- In 34 games this season, Marchenko has a plus-minus of +4, while averaging 15:47 on the ice per game.

-- Marchenko has netted a goal in a game 11 times this year in 32 games played, including multiple goals once.
+- In 11 of 34 games this season, Marchenko has scored a goal, and he has one game with multiple goals.

-- Marchenko has a point in 16 games this year (out of 32), including multiple points four times.
+- Marchenko has a point in 16 of 34 games this year, with multiple points in four of them.

-- In seven of 32 games this year, Marchenko has had an assist, including one match with at least two.
+- Marchenko has an assist in seven of 34 games this year, with multiple assists in one of them.

-- Marchenko's odds on his point total prop carry an implied probability of 51.2% that he goes over.
+- The implied probability is 48.8% that Marchenko hits the over on his points over/under based on the odds.

-- There is an implied probability of 30.3% of Marchenko going over his assist prop bet, considering the moneyline odds.
+- Marchenko has an implied probability of 28.6% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.